Four Shire Stone: Boundary marker

-Most of Worcestershire is to the north-west of the stone.
-Thus the order of the four counties around the stone was different from what one might expect from a map of England.
-The stone ceased to be the meeting-point of four shires in 1931, when Evenlode was transferred to Gloucestershire, so since that date only three counties meet at the stone.

 The J. R. R. Tolkien Society claims that the Four Shire Stone inspired the "Three-Farthing Stone" in J. R. R. Tolkien's book The Lord of the Rings.
 In that work, the Shire, the homeland of the hobbits is divided into four farthings, three of which meet at the "Three-Farthing Stone".

 2022 restoration

 The failing state of this unique bit of local history inspired James Hayman-Joyce, a local, semi-retired chartered surveyor, to do what he could to restore it.
 He formed the Four Shire Stone Restoration Committee with the aim of raising £20,000 to restore the Four Shire Stone to its former glory.
 The project comprises restoring and repairing the stonework, replacing the railings and enhancing the engravings on all four sides of the pillar.